molpopgen/fwdpy11/doc/pages/mvdes.md

 :::

-This section describes how to allow mutations to have different effect sizes in different demes, building on the material from {ref}`softselection`.
+This section describes how to allow mutations to have different effect sizes in different demes.

 To allow for correlated effect sizes across demes, we used {class}`fwdpy11.mvDES` to model multivariate distributions of effect sizes.
-This class inherits from {class}`fwdpy11.Sregion` (see {ref}`mutationregions`).
+This class inherits from {class}`fwdpy11.Sregion` (see {ref}`des_vignette`).
 In general, there is no standard *general* method for drawing random deviates from arbitrary multivariate distributions.
 The approach that we take is to use a multivariate Gaussian distribution as the underlying kernel.